-The course is the second methods course focusing on curriculum, instruction, and assessment in social studies education.
-The purpose of this course is to prepare future social studies teachers with the knowledge, skills, and dispositions to teach all students in diverse classrooms and settings in grades 7-12.
+Restrictions: Including: -Major: Adolescence Education, Special Education -Level: Graduate knowledge, skills, and dispositions to teach all students in diverse classrooms and settings in grades 7-12.
 Candidates will gain a clear understanding of the elements of social studies education, as defined by the National Council for the Social Studies (NCSS) themes and the New York State learning standards.
 They will also work collaboratively within a community of learners to become knowledgeable concerning the local community, state, nation, and world, discussing critical issues and the responsibilities of productive citizens living within those arenas.
 Candidates will identify a wide variety of social studies data sources, materials, and resources and develop plans to teach in ways that are culturally relevant.
 Candidates will have opportunities to enrich and expand their content and pedagogical knowledge and integrate instructional theories and best practices, including classroom management, and instructional strategies to enhance teaching and learning for all students.
-Candidates will also have multiple opportunities to develop and implement lesson plans and a unit plan appropriate to the needs, interests, and abilities of grade-specific students.
+Candidates will also have multiple opportunities to develop and implement lesson plans and a unit plan appropriate to the needs, interests, and abilities of gradespecific students.
 A 50-hour field experience in a local middle or high school accompanies this course.